This report was published December 1, 2022. The resources on this page were last updated November 1, 2023.

 This is a list of some organizations specializing at least in part on the impact of the clean energy transition on workers, organized alphabetically.
 In some instances, we have included examples of the organizations’ work.
 This is not a comprehensive list of all organizations doing important work in this space.

-ALIGN “is a longstanding alliance of labor and community organizations united for a just and sustainable New York.”
+ALIGN: The Alliance for a Greater New York is a longstanding alliance of labor and community organizations united for a just and sustainable New York.

-Appalachian Voices “brings people together to protect the land, air and water of Central and Southern Appalachia and advance a just transition to a generative and equitable clean energy economy.”
+Appalachian Voices is an organization that “brings people together to protect the land, air, and water of Central and Southern Appalachia and advance a just transition to a generative and equitable clean energy economy.”

 The Climate Jobs Institute at Cornell’s School of Industrial and Labor Relations